ZeroKnowledgefm/ZKJobs/README.md

 * **Zero-Knowledge Cryptographer & Protocol Developer @ Anoma (built by Heliax)** This position is full-time and starts on the 3rd of May (but we’re flexible).
 Design, evaluate, & implement ZKP constructions, distributed cryptographic protocols, & primitives – deploy them to bring true privacy to the world.
 To learn more and apply, please contact jobs@heliax.dev

-* **Applied Cryptography Engineer @ Webb*:*.**
+* **Applied Cryptography Engineer @ Webb**
-This position is *full-time, part-time, or contract* and starts on asap.
-Work on development of zero-knowledge gadgets for interoperable and privacy-preserving cryptocurrency protocols.
-To learn more and apply, check out this link. please contact drew@webb.tools
+This position is *full-time, part-time, or contract* and starts immediately.
+Join the core engineering team working on the development of zero-knowledge gadgets for interoperable and privacy-preserving cryptocurrency protocols.
+To learn more and apply, check out this [link](https://www.notion.so/hicommonwealth/Applied-Cryptography-Engineer-Webb-2309aa0bfafc41afa0ffabf7fa5b8ec7) or email drew@webb.tools

 * **Applied Cryptographer Engineer @ zkSync**
 This position is full-time.
 Visit [this link](https://www.notion.so/matterlabs/Applied-Cryptography-Engineer-fa892a33e227414eaa31523331d91b70) to learn more.
 To apply, please contact hello@matterlabs.dev